 Forceful mixing induces air.

 Mixing your epoxy resin components too quickly or vigorously can introduce a significant amount of air bubbles into the mixture, which is one of the primary reasons to avoid such an approach.
-Though some air is expected (and can be removed,
+Though some air is expected (and can be removed), an excessive amount of air bubbles can become difficult to deal with later.

 When the resin and hardener are combined with rapid motion, air becomes trapped within the viscous liquid, forming bubbles that can be difficult to remove once the epoxy has been applied to your project.